National emblem of Oman: Symbolism

-According to the Omani Ministry of Foreign Affairs, the khanjar – along with the two crossed swords – symbolize the historic weapons utilized by the people of Oman.
+According to the Omani Ministry of Foreign Affairs, the Khanjar – along with the two crossed swords – symbolize the historic weapons utilized by the people of Oman.
 They are attached together by an embellished [waist belt with its Khanjar at the centre.]
-The khanjar itself is a national symbol of the sultanate, and is still worn by Omani men as a "ceremonial dagger" for formal occasions.
+The Khanjar itself is a national symbol of the sultanate, and is still worn by Omani men as a "ceremonial dagger" for formal occasions.

 Legal protection

 Under a Royal Decree issued in 2004, the Ministry of Commerce and Industry is required to give authorization before any merchandise – both domestic and foreign imports – is allowed to depict the national emblem.
 Failure to do so may result in the seizure of those products, along with a fine and prosecution.
 Furthermore, the decree also forbids the desecration and/or destruction of the emblem.
-Offenders are liable to a maximum fine of OMR1,000 and imprisonment of up to three years.
+Offenders are liable to a maximum fine of OMR 1,000 and imprisonment of up to three years.